RobertJGabriel/websiteWrapper/README.md

 # Website Wrapper
 # About
 This Project does what it says on the tin.
-You can create a wrapper so you can have a nice shortcut for a website from you tray bar or taskbar.
+Create a dmg of a website so you can have it as a quick shortcut in the dock on osx,

 # Useage